cahillwi/ctc105-2/readme.md

 - Why is dotenv not being called ahead of authController instantiation?
 - How does next() work?
     - I don't see the callback being passed in, or I see a bunch of callbacks being passed in.
+- What is locals in res.locals.jwt.permissionFlags I have seen it used in a few places.
+    - I believe res.locals is a cache, can that be chaned out with Redis?

 wVk5c0BLK